- Post signs outside the entrance restricting entry to anyone with symptoms of illness/respiratory infection.

 - Avoid shaking hands as a social greeting.

-- Ensure employees clean their hands according to CDC guidelines, including before and after contact with members, and after contact with contaminated surfaces or equipment.
+- Ensure employees clean their hands according to Centers for Disease Control and Prevention (CDC) guidelines, including before and after contact with members, and after contact with contaminated surfaces or equipment.
+Hands should be washed with soap and water for 20 seconds and, if soap and water is not readily available, use a hand sanitizer that contains at least 60 percent alcohol.

 - Put alcohol-based hand rub in every room (ideally both inside and outside of the room).